eea/volto-visualization-utils/DEVELOP.md

   make start
   ```

-This will build and start with Docker a clean `Plone backend` and `Volto Frontend` with `volto-addon-template` block installed.
+This will build and start with Docker a clean `Plone backend` and `Volto Frontend` with `volto-visualization-utils` block installed.

 Open Cypress Interface: